Hiring Best Practices in a Competitive Job Market

 1. Work faster.

 We’ve already established that you’re not the only one looking for great candidates.
-This means that in order to hire the people you want the most, you can’t afford to let your hiring process become long and drawn-out.
+This means that to hire the people you want the most, you can’t afford to let your hiring process become long and drawn out.

 Look at your list of candidates and choose the best 5-10 that you’d like to interview.
-It’s okay if there are less; that will actually make this part easier!
-Start scheduling interviews ASAP and ideally, have them all completed within a week.
+It’s okay if there are fewer; that will make this part easier!
+Start scheduling interviews ASAP and, ideally, complete them within a week.

-You may have some other important steps in your hiring best practices process, but do your best to avoid making your candidates wait more than 2 weeks between the application cutoff date and telling them if they’ve been hired or not.
+You may have some other essential steps in your hiring best practices process, but do your best to avoid making your candidates wait more than two weeks between the application cutoff date and telling them if they’ve been hired.

 2. Think outside the box.

-Much of the competitive job market today is made up of young people – millennials, to be exact.
+Much of the competitive job market today comprises young people – millennials and Gen X, to be exact.
 Don’t let any negative connotations about this word go to your head!
 While it’s not the rule for everyone, many millennials are innovative, passionate, and dedicated.

-You’d be silly not to consider recruiting millennials for certain openings at your company.
-While they’re not well suited for every position, especially those that truly require years of experience, they fit well into a number of different jobs.
+You’d be silly not to consider recruiting millennials for specific openings at your company.
+While they’re not well suited for every position, especially those requiring years of experience, they fit nicely into several jobs.

 3. Recruit differently.